KireinaHoro/research-plan/main.typ

 addition enforce performance isolation for traffic from different tenants on the same coherent interconnect; many open questions exist here.

+Apart from evaluating our system with synthetic benchmarks, we plan to show deployability of the system by porting existing workloads onto it.
+Dandelion is a serverless scheduler and runtime developed in the group; the project would benefit from an offloaded @rpc smart @nic for implementing communication between worker nodes.
+We plan to work with their team such that the communication subsystems in Dandelion is built on our system.

 === Security <goals-security>

 Security problems are also deployability problems: smart @nic[s] sit at the